openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 | ImageURL             | stringtype                                                                                                                   |
 | Slider               | percenttype, decimaltype                                                                                                     |
 | Power                | onofftype                                                                                                                    |

+##### HSBType

+HSBType has three attributes - Hue, Brightness and Saturation.
+This type is special in that the transport will create 4 capabilities for it:

+1. The first capability will you to control the on/off and will be named simply "item"
+2. The second capability will allow you to control the HUE and will be named "item (Hue)"
+3. The third capability will allow you to control the brightness and will be named "item (Bri)"
+4. The forth capability will allow you to control the saturation and will be named "item (Sat)"

+If you are trying to bind a LIFX or HUE bulb, here are the following channels you need to create to enable the NEEO Light capability:
+1. Set the device type to "LIGHT"
+2. Set the overall (HSBType) item to a NEEO type of "Power"
+3. Duplicate the overall item and on the duplicate, set the NEEO Type to "Switch" with the label "POWERONOFF"
+4. Duplicate the overall item (again) and on the duplicate, set the NEEO Type to "Switch" with a label of "power"
+5. Set the HUE/SATURATION/TEMPERATURE to a NEEO type of "Slider" (you can set the BRIGHTNESS as well - but NEEO will automatically assign that for you).

+Please note that NEEO will automatically combine all your "LIGHT" types into a single light on the remote (not ideal).
+You'll get a single screen with all lights listed with a power toggle and slider for brightness.
+You'll need to add the HUE/SATURATION/TEMPERATURE as shortcuts.

 ##### Power State Capability type

 The power state capability type *REQUIRES a POWER ON and POWER OFF button to be assigned as well*.
 This is a NEEO Brain requirement for the power state.
 Sending ON to the power state item will start the device (similar to POWER ON button) and will stop the device on OFF.